 However In recent years, the oil bath habit has seriously declined across India.
 And in families which have managed to cling onto this precious habit, all the activity has shifted to Sunday due to the 7-day work week & weekly Sunday holiday structure.
 Is Sunday the right day for the oil bath for both everyone in the family ?

-But it is also well known that all Ayurvedic Vaidyas also studied other important vedangas like Jyotisha , which have given us these day-of-the-week rules.
+But it is also well known that all Ayurvedic Acharyas also studied other important vedangas like Jyotisha , which have given us these day-of-the-week rules.
 It is entirely possible that the Ayurvedic acharyas have restricted their discussions to the health perspective and have assumed that practitioners would add the Jyotisha based rules additionally.
 In actual practice this can still be observed as women across India choose Friday for their Abhyanga and Men follow the Saturday rule.

 - All Ayurvedic textbooks mention the use of Tila, as the base oil for Abhyanga.
 Tila is sesame oil derived from the black sesame seeds , is also the generic Ayurvedic terms for oils.
-Now black sesame has some very special spiritual properties beyond its physical properties and can only be used in specific ways , it should not be treated as just any other spice. ( As an aside we should not eat any sesame based foods after sunset).
+Now black sesame has some very special spiritual properties beyond its physical properties and can only be used in specific ways , it should not be treated as just any other spice. ( For example, we should not eat any sesame based foods after sunset).
 The growth of the sesame plant is governed by the planetary influence of Saturn.

 - Each day of the week is ruled by a different planetary influence which results in different benefits to men & women.Each planet has a distinct character which gives that day ( called varam or vara) its particular character.
 For example, Sunday, Monday & THursday are respectively ruled by the Sun, Moon & Jupiter.
 As a result, these 3 days of the week are primarily Sattvik in nature.
 Mars & Saturn are the planets that rule Tuesday & Saturday – these two days are Tamasic in nature.
 Wednesday ( Mercury) and Friday ( Venus) are Rajasic in nature.